AkanshaRajput280799/Supply-Chain-Analysis-In-Excel/README.md

 - Linear programming tools in Excel (Solver) to optimize the distribution strategy.

 ### ⚙️ **Files in This Repository**
-1. **Excel File:**
+1. **Excel File:** (Supply Chain Analysis.xlsx)
    - Contains the cleaned data, analysis, forecasts, and simulation results.
 2. **PDF Report**:
-   - Supply Chain Analysis contains detailed business report outlining the analysis, methodology, and business recommendations.
+   - Supply Chain Analysis pdf contains detailed business report outlining the analysis, methodology, and business recommendations.

 ### 📝 **Conclusion**
 This project demonstrates how data-driven insights can enhance supply chain decision-making and improve operational efficiency.
 By leveraging historical data, forecasting models, and optimization techniques, the recommendations aim to help Winter Rock better manage inventory, forecast demand, and maximize profits.